 Scott F. Leibowitz, MD

-Scott Leibowitz, MD is the Medical Director of Behavioral Health Services for the THRIVE gender and sex development program at Nationwide Children’s Hospital in Columbus, OH.
+is the Medical Director of Behavioral Health Services for the THRIVE gender and sex development program at Nationwide Children’s Hospital in Columbus, OH.
 He is also Associate Clinical Professor of Psychiatry at the Ohio State University College of Medicine.
-Dr. Leibowitz completed his child and adolescent psychiatry training at Boston Children’s Hospital and Harvard Medical School where he first developed a psychosocial assessment and treatment clinic in coordination with the hospital’s Gender Management Service- the first formal, multidisciplinary clinic for transgender youth in an American children’s hospital.
+Dr. Leibowitz is a Native New Yorker, attended Cornell University for undergraduate studies, Sackler School of Medicine in Tel Aviv, Israel for medical school and ultimately completed his child and adolescent psychiatry training at Boston Children’s Hospital and Harvard Medical School where he first developed a psychosocial assessment and treatment clinic in 2008 in coordination with the hospital’s Gender Management Service- the first formal, multidisciplinary clinic for transgender youth in an American children’s hospital.
 He subsequently moved to Chicago and served in the Gender & Sex Development at Lurie Children’s Hospital before taking on his current role.
-He is currently the co-chairman of the Sexual Orientation Gender Identity Issues Committee for the American Academy of Child and Adolescent Psychiatry, a member of the Global Education Initiative for the World Professional Association of Transgender Health, and was appointed Chapter Lead for the Adolescent Assessment chapter in the upcoming revision of the WPATH Standards of Care, which will be its 8th edition.
+He is currently the co-chairman of the Sexual Orientation Gender Identity Issues Committee for the American Academy of Child and Adolescent Psychiatry, a member of the Global Education Initiative for the World Professional Association of Transgender Health, and was appointed Chapter Lead for the Adolescent Assessment chapter in the upcoming revision of the WPATH Standards of Care, 8th edition.
+He is the lead child and adolescent trainer for the WPATH Global Education Initiative, where he has led trainings on transgender youth care both nationally and internationally including in Japan and Vietnam.
 He also served as an expert witness in 2016 for the United States Department of Justice in its legal action against the State of North Carolina for its anti-transgender HB2 bill as well as an ACLU 2017 federal case in Pennsylvania on school bathroom use, for which the ruling was in favor of transgender youths’ rights.
-He is the lead author for AACAP’s conversion therapy policy statement and has also testified in Illinois in favor of its statewide conversion therapy ban, which passed in 2015.

-Maren Greathouse serves as Director of the Tyler Clementi Center at Rutgers University.
-She oversees all strategic planning, research efforts, academic initiatives, external partnerships and operations.
-Prior to assuming this role, Maren founded and served as the inaugural Director of the LGBTQ and Diversity Resource Center at Rutgers University-Newark, Director of LGBT Student Development at Towson University and Student Support Specialist at the LGBT Campus Center at University of Wisconsin-Madison.
-Maren graduated from St. Cloud State University with a Masters of Science degree in Social Responsibility, a program grounded in the study of social identity politics, structural oppression, and the social responsibility of individuals, organizations, governments and the private sector.
-Maren is currently pursuing a terminal degree in Higher Education Leadership with the Rutgers Graduate School of Education.
+Maren Greathouse serves as the Associate Director for Diversity and Inclusion Education in the Provost’s Office at Tufts University.
+Ms. Greathouse oversees all plans, curricular development, and implementation of educational initiatives across the campus community to ensure that all members of the university community embody the virtues that of Tufts mission and ethos as a leader in social justice education and practice.
+Ms. Greathouse was the inaugural Director of the Tyler Clementi Research Center at Rutgers University, and the founding Director at both the LGBTQ+ & Intercultural Resource Center at Rutgers University-Newark and the LGBT Student Development Program at Towson University.
+She holds a Masters of Science degree in Social Responsibility from St. Cloud State University, a program grounded in the study of social identity politics, structural oppression, and the social responsibility of individuals, organizations, governments and the private sector.
+She is currently a doctoral candidate in the Rutgers University Graduate School of Education, studying in the Higher Education Ph.D. track.
 Her research interests include equity and diversity, student affairs praxis and class dynamics in higher education.